 Butkara Stupa in Mingora Swat is an important Buddhist site, in the KP region of Pakistan.
-It may have been built by the Mauryan emperor Ashoka, but it is generally composed a little later in the 2nd century BCE.
+It may have been built by the Mauryan emperor Ashoka, but it was generally composed a little later in the 2nd century BCE.

 Excavation of Butkara Stupa in Mingora Swat